aleksandrosbalkonis/IoT_Platform_for_BlockchainApplications/README.md

 ESP32 Configuration
 ---

-#Compiling and Flashing the code on the esp32: -If the make shows up errors try following this guide: https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html
+#Compiling and Flashing the code on the esp32: -If the make shows up errors try following [this guide](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html)

 - Just configure the makefile according to your PC paths.